MathisFederico/LearnRL/docs/core.rst

 LearnRL's Core
 ==============

-LearnRL is base on those core objects: :ref:`Playground`, :ref:`Agent`, :ref:`MultiEnv`, :ref:`Memory`.
+LearnRL is based on those core objects: :ref:`Playground`, :ref:`Agent`, :ref:`MultiEnv`, :ref:`Memory`.

 They are all linked by the :ref:`Playground`, as showned by this: